Jinxiang2000/Jinxiang2000.github.io/content/posts/welcome-to-my-portfolio.md

 ---

 {{< lead >}}
 Welcome to my digital portfolio!
-This site showcases my journey as a data scientist and industrial engineer, featuring projects that demonstrate my passion for turning data into actionable insights.
 {{< /lead >}}

 ## About This Portfolio